cloudfoundry-incubator/quarks-docs/content/en/docs/quarks-operator/Development/releasing.md

   git checkout v7.x
   git merge master
-  # this will run CI
+  # this will run CI, can be canceled
   git push

 Create a tag on that branch and push it, to create a new release: